 The Carolyn Bailey and Dominick Argento Vocal Competition is conducted annually in two divisions: The Artist Division and the Scholarship Division.
 Preliminary auditions are heard by recording.
 Twelve finalists and two alternates are selected in the Artist Division and six to eight finalists and two alternates are selected in the Scholarship Division to compete in a live final audition.
-The final auditions will be heard at the NOA Annual Convention in Indianapolis, IN, on Saturday, January 9, 2016.2016 Eligibility and Fees
+The final auditions will be heard at the NOA Annual Convention in Santa Barbara, CA, on Saturday, January 7, 2017.

 - There are no residency or citizenship requirements.
 The competition is open to all singers who meet the criteria for the appropriate division.